bpucker/LRG/README.md

 - Second course will take place at University of Thessaly

 ## Topics for lectures at University of Thessaly
+- Sequencing technologies
-- Sequencing technologies, ONT-based plant genomics workflow, structural annotation, functional annotation, data submission
+- ONT-based plant genomics workflow
+- Structural annotation
+- Functional annotation
+- Data submission

 ## Topics for lectures in Prague
 - (1) Sequencing Technologies